ELEMENTARY PARENT/STUDENT HANDBOOK

 Immunization

 All directives regarding immunization, issued annually by the State of California, shall be implemented.
 No student may be unconditionally admitted to school unless he or she has been immunized against poliomyelitis, measles, rubella, diphtheria, tetanus, pertussis, and varicella for first admission to schools in California.
 In addition, Hepatitis B immunization is required for students entering preschool and kindergarten.
 All students entering grade seven are required to present documentation showing the dates when three doses of Hepatitis B and two doses of a measles-containing vaccine have been received.
 All students entering a California school for the first time must have a Mantoux tuberculosis test.
-Private or public child care centers, preschools, elementary schools and secondary schools cannot admit children unless they are immunized against 10 diseases: diphtheria, Haemophilus influenzae type b (bacterial meningitis), measles, mumps, pertussis (whooping cough), polio, rubella, tetanus, hepatitis B and chicken pox.
+Private or public child care centers, preschools, elementary schools and secondary schools cannot admit children unless they are immunized against 10 diseases: diphtheria, Haemophilus influenza type b (bacterial meningitis), measles, mumps, pertussis (whooping cough), polio, rubella, tetanus, hepatitis B and chicken pox.

 Parents cannot refuse to vaccinate their children in public or private schools based on their personal opposition.
 Young children and students may obtain a written medical exemption to vaccinations from a licensed physician.